youkoutaku/youkoutaku.github.io/_tabs/about.md

 - 🎓 I'm a learning student in [Ibaraki University](https://www.ibaraki.ac.jp).
 My major is Mechanical Systems Engineering.
 - 🔥 Interested in working with Control System, Robotics, Code and want to try new things.
 - ⭐ I'm keen to share some of my learning notes and learn from those who are outstanding.
-- 🔭 I’m currently working on my graduation research about Collison-free problem for multi-agent system.
+- 🔭 I’m currently working on my graduation research about Collision-free problem for multi-agent system.
 - 🌱 I’m currently learning Formation Control and MPC.
 - 😄 Hobby:
   - 💪 Training or running 2~3 times a week
   - 🏀 Basketball once a week
   - 📚 Reading with Kindle (Biography, History, Philosophy, Time Management, Study Skills, etc.)